Standard Terms and Conditions of Homecharge Non OZEV Sales

-9.2.1 any information provided by the Buyer in relation to the installation site is found to be incorrect;
+9.2.1 Any information provided by the Buyer in relation to the installation site is found to be incorrect;

 10.3 By using the ChargeVision services, the Buyer confirms that it understands that:

-10.3.1 electric usage data will be collected from the Goods during any period in which the Buyer has access to the ChargeVision service;
+10.3.1 Electric usage data will be collected from the Goods during any period in which the Buyer has access to the ChargeVision service;

-10.3.2 electric usage data provided by the ChargeVision service is provided for information purposes and the ChargeVision service shall not be considered or used as an electricity meter;
+10.3.2 Electric usage data provided by the ChargeVision service is provided for information purposes and the ChargeVision service shall not be considered or used as an electricity meter;

-10.3.3 electric usage data provided by the ChargeVision service is subject to the performance of the relevant mobile phone operator, mobile phone signal and/or the quality of data transmission; and
+10.3.3 Electric usage data provided by the ChargeVision service is subject to the performance of the relevant mobile phone operator, mobile phone signal and/or the quality of data transmission; and

-11.2 The Buyer shall indemnify BP Chargemaster and/or any of BP Chargemaster’s contractors, servants, employees and agents against any claim, loss or damage (including indirect and consequential losses), injury, fine or penalty suffered as a result of any act, omission or breach of these Terms & Conditions including the use of the Goods that is not in accordance with the User Guide or any interference,
+11.2 The Buyer shall indemnify bp pulse and/or any of bp pulse’s contractors, servants, employees and agents against any claim, loss or damage (including indirect and consequential losses), injury, fine or penalty suffered as a result of any act, omission or breach of these Terms & Conditions including the use of the Goods that is not in accordance with the User Guide or any interference,

 12.1 Nothing in the Terms and Conditions limits any liability of either party which cannot legally be limited, including but not limited to liability for:

-12.1.1 death or personal injury caused by negligence;
+12.1.1 Death or personal injury caused by negligence;

-12.1.2 fraud or fraudulent misrepresentation; and
+12.1.2 Fraud or fraudulent misrepresentation; and

-12.1.3 breach of the terms implied by section 12 of the Sale of Goods Act 1979 or section 2 of the Supply of Goods and Services Act 1982 (title and quiet possession).
+12.1.3 Breach of the terms implied by section 12 of the Sale of Goods Act 1979 or section 2 of the Supply of Goods and Services Act 1982 (title and quiet possession).

 12.3 To the extent permitted by applicable law and save as provided by 12.1, neither party shall be liable to the other with respect to the following types of loss:

-12.3.1 loss of profits;
+12.3.1 Loss of profits;

-12.3.2 loss of sales or business;
+12.3.2 Loss of sales or business;

-12.3.3. loss of agreements or contracts;
+12.3.3 Loss of agreements or contracts;

-12.3.4 loss of anticipated savings;
+12.3.4 Loss of anticipated savings;

-12.3.5 loss of use or corruption of software, data or information;
+12.3.5 Loss of use or corruption of software, data or information;

-12.3.6 loss of or damage to goodwill; or
+12.3.6 Loss of or damage to goodwill; or

-12.3.7 indirect or consequential loss.
+12.3.7 Indirect or consequential loss.

 Nothing contained in these Terms and Conditions shall be construed as establishing or implying any partnership or joint venture between the parties and nothing in these Terms and Conditions shall be deemed to construe either of the parties as the agent of the other.